lisakawai/music_transformation/index.md

 split by one or more rests (although the rests themselves are not counted in the duration of the "chord").

 # Double attributes
 In this section, two attributes are trained at the same time.
+The original data is shown at the top-left in each setting.

 ## Total number of notes & pitch variability
+The model can control the total number of notes and pitch variability at the same time.

 |↓Less total number of notes↓|→More pitch variability→||
 |:-:|:-:|:-:|